ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento1/restrictfilefolder.md

 ## Password with IP Allow list

-To password restrict the URI whilst allowing certain IP address(s) access to the URI without password restrictions you can use the following configuration options for NGiNX:
+To password restrict the URI whilst allowing certain IP address(s) access to the URI without password restrictions you can use the following configuration options for NGINX:

 ```bash
 # PASSWORD RESTRICTED WITH IP ALLOW LIST URI